-Print the design onto paper then use masking tape to hold the paper at a window.
+Print the design onto paper then use masking tape to hold the paper on a light box.
 Place the fabric on top right side up, tape into position, then trace along the line.
 If using tissue paper simply place on top of the printed design and trace using a softer pencil so it does not drag the paper, then pin or tack to the front of your fabric.